Opportunities in Insurance Data Science

 The next big shift came in the late 1960s and 1970s.
 More powerful machines and better software were coming into play.
 Online systems allowed workers to share information freely and conduct inquiries in real time.
 Investment in technology increased steadily.

 By the 1980s, the insurance industry was on top of IT trends.
-During a study conducted during the late 1980s, the U.S. Bureau Of Labor Services found that:

 The Industry Goes Ballistic